mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 #### `source`

+**Note:** This parameter has been removed in MaxScale 2.5.0.
+As the
+          binlogrouter has been removed, this feature could no longer work.

 The source for the binary logs.
 This is an optional parameter and is ignored if the router is configured in direct replication mode.